japhero/ObsidianMain/Areas/Python Docs/Functions and Operators.md

 # This would print out "Failed init"
 ```
 This is just pythons way of doing switch cases another way to handle large numbers of cases without elif statements for days makes your code more readable.
+> [!todo]- TODO:
+> python has a diffrent reason for implement [[Match statement]] and should do its own note for higher level overview

 ---